-Apprentice "Flash" (Ray) Catanzo, West Shops, is attending a signalmen's school at Butler University, Indiana.
+Apprentice "Flash" (Ray) Catanzo, West Shops, is attending a signalmen's school at Butler University, Indiana, fighting forces.

-ERE ARE an even dozen of the 812 Surface Lines boys who are serving in Uncle Sam's
+HERE ARE an even dozen of the 812 Surface.
+Lines boys who are serving in Uncle Sam's

-For names of the 186 boys who entered military fighting forces. service since our last Honor Roll was published, see the opposite page.
+For names of the 186 boys who entered military service since our last Honor Roll was published, see the opposite page.